hlandau/ncdocs/domain-names.md

       a string expressing the Subdomain Selector, which is processed as described in the specification for "import".
 If the second item is not present, the Subdomain Selector is taken as "".

+      This form is the canonical form when the Subdomain Selector is explicitly specified (i.e. the second item is present).

     - A string.
 When this form is encountered, it shall be substituted with an array containing that string and processed as though that was what was